 After all the documents are verified and signed, the lender makes the funds available.
 Some form of loans requires more steps.
 These include loans against property or business loans.

 Customer (borrower) management

 To ensure accurate decision making, getting correct customer data is the first essential step.
 For lenders, this can be quite an arduous task.
 The data collection involves a lot of paperwork with a high chance of inaccurate data getting into the system.
 Automated loan origination systems can help here with electronic forms.

 Loan origination systems have web-based interfaces that the customer can fill in.
 Often, more advanced platforms will also pre-fill some of the data for the customer, making it easier for them.
 These platforms also come with APIs that can help integrate them with other apps and services.

 Many financial organizations keep multiple copies of data across different departments.
-With an automated system, it becomes easier to access data and reduce the duplication of documents.
-The data is stored centrally.
+With an automated system, it becomes easier to access data centrally and reduces the duplication of documents.
 Employees with the right privileges can access them from anywhere.
 From the perspective of audit control, this can be quite helpful.

 In the loan approval process, automation helps with mining the data and simplifying the decision process.
 For many lenders, deciding to fund a loan by collating various documents is a difficult task.
 Not only does it allow human error to creep in, but it is also a slow process.
 For new customer relationships, this can create a negative impact.

 Modern lending software can do this in minutes.
 These programs combine data from multiple stages and help lenders decide based on their predefined rules.
 To achieve this, lenders need to set a process based on the policies, the program screens the applicants.
 The final step is to approve or decline the loan.
 The automated software can flag potential risk factors and help loan officers prepare a proposal.